Walter Russell: Life and career

 Russell made his mark as a builder, creating $30 million worth of cooperative apartments.
 He is credited with developing "cooperative ownership into an economically sound and workable principle."
-The Hotel des Artistes on West 67th Street in Manhattan, designed by architect George Mort Pollard, has been described as his masterpiece.
+The Hotel des Artistes at the West 67th Street Artists' Colony in Manhattan, designed by architect George Mort Pollard, has been described as his masterpiece.
+Farther north, Russell developed a similar building, 44 West 77th Street, in 1907.
 Russell was also involved in the initial development of Alwyn Court, at Seventh Avenue and 58th Street in Manhattan, but dropped out before the project's completion.

 In the 1930s, Russell was employed by Thomas J. Watson, chairman of IBM, as a motivational speaker for IBM employees.
 He was employed at IBM for twelve years.

 At age 56 he turned to sculpture and fashioned portrait busts of Thomas Edison, Mark Twain, General MacArthur, John Philip Sousa, Ossip Gabrilowitsch, Charles Goodyear, George Gershwin and others.
 He rose to top rank as a sculptor.
 He won the commissions for the Mark Twain Memorial (1934) and for President Franklin D. Roosevelt's Four Freedoms Monument (1943).

 Russell became a leader in the Science of Man Movement when he was elected president of the Society of Arts and Sciences in 1927.
 His seven-year tenure generated many articles in the New York Times.
 The gold medals awarded by the Society were highly valued.

 As World War II approached, he moved into a top-floor studio at Carnegie Hall, where he lived alone (his estranged wife Helen lived in Connecticut).
 At the time, he was supervising the casting of the Four Freedoms.
 This was a low time that required a rejuvenation of his health and spirit.
 There were reports of his "egotism and self-aggrandizement" that bothered him.